integreat-io/integreat-adapter-xml/README.md

   "put back", using `body` as the soap body and `header` as the soap header.
   Default is `true`, which means you only need to include a `soapVersion` to get this behavior.
-- `hideXmlDirective`: When set to `true`, the leading `<?xml version="1.0" encoding="utf-8"?>` will not be included in the serialized XML.
-This only has an effect when going to the serice, and the default is `false` (the directive is included).

 ### XML transformer